Table of Contents

 Initially, Supreme Gangsters was involved in petty crimes like mugging and theft but with time made its way to more heinous crimes like shooting, assault and homicide.

 Larry Hoover once described himself as an introvert.
-As a freshman he played basketball and did well in math.
+As a freshman he played basketball and did well in Mathematics.
 According to his school counselor he was “a little above average” student (which is debatable though) and was taunted for stuttering and would “break out in a sweat” whenever asked to read aloud.

-On September 4 1968, Larry Hoover was shot in the leg by one of the two attackers who belonged to a rival Devil’s Disciple gang.
+On September 4 1968, Larry Hoover was shot in the leg by one of the two attackers who belonged to the rival Devil’s Disciple gang.
 The incident occurred outside the principal’s office in Francis W. Parker High School.
 It was his first day as a sophomore.
 Larry Hoover, though being the victim in that incident, was expelled from the school.

 It was the third attempt on Hoover’s life and it was also the first time that his mother came to know about his gang related activities.